Rele Art Gallery

 Rele Gallery is a contemporary art space and gallery in Lagos, Nigeria.
 It is on Military Street, Onikan Lagos and on Victoria Island, Lagos.

 History

 Rele was founded by Adenrele Sonariwo, art curator and former accountant, former employee of PricewaterhouseCoopers.

 The gallery is part of the Rele Arts Foundation, a nonprofit organisation.

 In 2021, the gallery opened a location in Los Angeles, California.
 It is the first African gallery to open in Los Angeles.

 Artists

 Rele Gallery has featured a number of Nigerian-based international artists including Victor Ehikhamenor and Kelechi Amadi-Obi.

+In 2022, Neec Nonso was featured as a member of Rele's Young Contemporary.